 Biosciences for Farming in Africa

-Meeting the needs of a projected population of 2 billion in Africa by 2050 will require a massive and sustainable increase in food production.
+Meeting the needs of a projected population of 2 billion in Africa by 2050 will require a massive increase in food production.
 This is a huge challenge, but there are also many opportunities.

 Africa has approximately 33 million small farms representing 80 per cent of all farms on the continent.
-Smallholder farmers, the vast majority of whom are women, are a particularly important group as they produce as much as 90 per cent of agricultural output in Africa.
+Smallholder farmers, the majority of whom are women, are a particularly important group as they produce as much as 90 per cent of agricultural output in Africa.

 In view of the challenges, all existing methods to improve agricultural productivity deserve serious consideration, and should be made available for farmers to make use of them.
 Africa is a continent of immense richness; this wealth needs to be harnessed.